 Hawaii Feasting: Mostly Maui

-Update 2021: Sadly Da Kitchen is no longer in business.
+Update 2021: Sadly Da Kitchen closed its locations but is currently operating out of Piko Cafe in Kihei.

 It's been a tough few weeks here in Boston - a never ending procession of snowstorms and sub-freezing temperatures.
 It seems my writing has been frozen as well but I'm ready for a spring thaw.
 With that in mind I thought I'd turn to warmer climes and talk about some of the places I ate at when I was home over the holidays (yes in December and January).